 You will need to complete a Training Needs Analysis (TNA) (Appendix A) with your supervisor at the start of each year, to make sure your training needs are identified and acted upon in good time.
-The completed TNA will also be part of your submission at Transfer and Confirmation of status and must be uploaded to the Graduate Supervision Reporting (GSR) by the end of your first term.
+As a first-year student you must complete your TNA during your first term as part of your Graduate Supervision Report.
+The completed TNA will also be part of your submission at Transfer and Confirmation of status.
+You may also complete the TNA at other times in eVision using the TNA web form available in the Supervision Reporting area of Student Self Service.
+More information about the TNA can be found on the Graduate School Canvas site.